Vietnam.vn - Nền tảng quảng bá Việt Nam

 China's economic recovery is facing difficulties.
 (Source: Bloomberg)

-A series of major problems weigh down
+A series of major problems are weighing heavily on the table.

-China's official manufacturing purchasing managers' index (PMI) - a key gauge of factory output - fell to 48.8 in May, below the 50-point mark that separates growth from contraction, the National Bureau of Statistics (NBS) said in a statement.
+Most recently, China's National Bureau of Statistics (NBS) reported that the official Purchasing Managers' Index (PMI) for the manufacturing sector – a key measure of factory output – fell to 48.8 in May 2023, below the 50-point mark that separates growth from contraction.

 Risk of local debt crisis

-After the 2008-2009 financial crisis, China allowed cities to use local government financing vehicles (LGFVs) to borrow money to pay for infrastructure projects.
+Following the 2008-2009 financial crisis, China allowed cities to use local government financing vehicles (LGFVs) to borrow money to pay for infrastructure projects.

-Consumer confidence shaken
+Consumer confidence is shaken.

 Source